This week was a tough one. No other way to slice it. Lawless internal bedlam.

 Over time, not being clear to create might begin to take its toll.
 I have no idea if that’s substantiated in any way, just a hunch.
 But it seems that in the short run at least, that which we do daily–even in the creative realm–becomes something automatic we can call upon.

-And even if what the android writer self produces is crap, what about this:
+And even if what the automaton writer self produces is crap, what about this:

 “No writing is wasted.
 Did you know that sourdough from San Francisco is leavened partly by a bacteria called lactobacillus sanfrancisensis?
 It is native to the soil there, and does not do well elsewhere.
 But any kitchen can become an ecosystem.
 If you bake a lot, your kitchen will become a happy home to wild yeasts, and all your bread will taste better.
 Even a failed loaf is not wasted.
 Likewise, cheese makers wash the dairy floor with whey.
 Tomato gardeners compost with rotten tomatoes.
 No writing is wasted: the words you can’t put in your book can wash the floor, live in the soil, lurk around in the air.
 They will make the next words better.” – Erin Bow